UniMath/agda-unimath/src/foundation/extensions-types.lagda.md

 object of the coslice category of `X`, i.e., it consists of a type `Y` and a map `f : X → Y`.

+In the above definition of extensions of types our aim is to capture the most general concept of what it means to be an extension of a type.
+Similarly, in any [category](category-theory.categories.md) we would say that an extension of an object `X` consists of an object `Y` equipped with a morphism `f : X → Y`.

+Our notion of extensions of types are not to be confused with extension types of cubical or simplicial homotopy type theory.

 ## Definitions

 ### Extensions of types